How To Rank Higher On Google – The Ultimate Guide

 - “Where to buy” = Transactional intent

-Customise your content approach and calls-to-action based on the primary search intent you're targeting.
+Customise your content and calls to action based on the primary search intent you’re targeting.

 Monitor & Improve With Analytics